-Where would your student like to live after high school?
-In your own place (independent) In your own place with support (from family or others) At Home/With Family College Dormitory Military Base Group Home Not Sure Other: Does your student need instructions or assistance in any of the following?
-Purchasing food, clothing, etc. Clothing care Food preparation Home maintenance Telephone skills Other: 3. \ What are the strengths that will help your student achieve personal care / living goals?
-Do you think your student will need assistance with personal care / independent living goals?
-If Yes, describe the assistance he/she will need: creation / Social / Leisure What are your primary recreation and social activities and interests?
-Hobbies (e.g., music, games, gardening) Outdoor activities Movies Shopping Fitness-related activities Creative Arts/Performing Attend sports, concerts, plays Participating in sports Hanging out with friends Club/Scouting activities Church/Religious activities Reading, going to the library 2 V Other: What are your student's strengths that will help in achieving their recreation and social goals?
-What assistance do you think your student will need in achieving their recreation and social goals?
-Ple ase add any additional information you think would be helpful in planning for your student's transition:
+1. Where would your student like to live afte In their own place (independent) At Home/With Family Military Base Not Sure r high school?
+In their own place with support (from family or others) College Dormitory Group Home Other: 2.
+Does your student need instructions or as Purchasing food, clothing, etc. Clot Home maintenance Telephone skill Other: thing care Food preparation 3.
+What are the strengths that will help your student achieve personal care / living goals?
+4. Yes No tance with personal care / independent living goals?
+R ecreation / Social / Leisure 1.
+What are your student's primary recreation Hobbies (e.g., music, games, gardening Movies Fitness-related activities Attend sports, concerts, plays Hanging out with friends Church/Religious activities Other: Shopping Creative Arts/Performing Participating in sports Club/Scouting activities Reading, going to the library 2.
+What are your student's strengths that will help in achieving their recreation and social goals?
+3. What assistance do you think your studen t will need in achieving their recreation and social goals? Ρl ease add any additional information you tl nink would be helpful in planning for your student's transition: